Percentiles. In Exercises 17–20, use the following radiation leve... | Channels for Pearson+

 Interpreting Radiation Levels

-In the context of cell phone radiation levels, interpreting these values involves understanding their implications for health and safety.
-The radiation levels measured in W/kg can be compared against established safety standards.
-Knowing how to interpret these levels in relation to percentiles allows for assessing how a specific phone's radiation compares to others in the dataset, providing insights into its relative safety.
+In the context of this question, interpreting radiation levels involves understanding the significance of the measured values (in W/kg) and their implications for health and safety.
+Knowing how to analyze these levels in relation to percentiles allows for assessing how a specific phone's radiation compares to others, which is essential for making informed decisions regarding exposure.

 Recommended video: